usc-isi-i2/kgtk/tutorial/README.md

 	"text_embedding_path": "/Users/pedroszekely/Downloads/kgtk-tutorial/text-embedding.tsv"
 }
 ```

+> If you want to use the downloaded cached sqlite file, then the `wikidata_folder` must be set to `"/Users/pedroszekely/Downloads/kgtk-tutorial/wikidataos-v4-mm/"` as the cache believes the files are there, and if you put the files somewhere else, KGTK will think the files changed and will reload them in the database, defeating the benefit of the cache.

 This config file corresponds to a simple setup where all the relevant files for the tutorial are placed in the same directory:
 ```bash